 Indian name: Mulethi, Yashtimadhu, Madhuyashtyaahvaa, Madhuli, Madhuyashtikaa, Atirasaa, Madhurasaa, Madhuka, Yastikaahva, Yashtyaahva, Yashti, Yashtika

 No doubt mulethi is useful in treating various health conditions but it should always be taken in recommended doses and for advised duration.
 Its recommended dose in the form of root powder is 2 gm to 4 gms.

-Liquorice use is safe when taken in smaller doses for longer period and also in larger amount for short term (maximum up to a month) as a medicine.
+Licorice use is safe when taken in smaller doses for a longer period and also in larger amount for short term (maximum up to a month) as a medicine.

 If you take large doses for prolonged period then it may cause

 Increased sodium in the body that causes high blood pressure

 Fluid retention, weakness